 Our principal commitments consist of principal and interest payments related to our debt instruments, obligations under our purchase agreements, repatriation tax payments under the Tax Cuts and Jobs Acts and obligations under various non-cancellable leases.
-Due to the uncertainty with respect to the timing of future cash flows associated with our unrecognized tax benefits and other long-term taxes as of June 30, 2023, we are unable to make reasonably reliable estimates of the period of cash settlement with the respective taxing authorities.
-Therefore, \$530 million in long-term income taxes payable has been excluded from our quarterly review of timing of contractual obligations.
+Due to the uncertainty with respect to the timing of future cash flows associated with our unrecognized tax benefits and other long-term taxes as of September 29, 2023, we are unable to make reasonably reliable estimates of the period of cash settlement with the respective taxing authorities.
+Therefore, \$1,073 million in long-term income taxes payable has been excluded from our quarterly review of timing of contractual obligations.

-There have been no material changes, outside the ordinary course of business, to the contractual obligations reported in our Annual Report.
+Commitments related to repatriation tax payments under the Tax Cuts and Jobs Acts decreased \$128 million due to adjustments and payments made during the six months ended September 29, 2023.
+There have been no other material changes, outside the ordinary course of business, to the contractual obligations reported in our Annual Report.
 For additional information about our debt obligations and certain other contingencies, see Note 10 and Note 18, respectively, of the Notes to the Condensed Consolidated Financial Statements included in this Quarterly Report on Form 10-Q.